SivaSuribabu/python-scripting-for-devops/README.md

 2. use seperators like (ec2_instance_name = "project_xyz")  -- this is snakcaing format
 3. using camle casr ( Ec2InstanceName = "ProjectAbc")  -- this is camle casing format
 4. make variables as Descriptive as possible.

+List & Tuples :

+Lists are started with []
+Lists are mutable
+we can perform the append and remove the actions on lists example : we can list-out the s3 buckets in the aws region

+tuples are startedwith ()
+tuples are immutable
+we cannot perform the append and remove action on tuples as they are immutable example : Listing the number of aws admins